Reactive Cycles

 I shook my head, saying, ‘No … what?’

-So how does this relate to meditation?
-Well, as I’ve said many times, in practising meditation, we’re building a skill – the skill of being able to let go.
+Well, as I’ve said many times, in practicing meditation, we’re building a skill – the skill of being able to let go.
 The ability to let go is the door through which stillness appears.

 Let go of what?

-So, why is this skill of letting go so significant when it comes to the reactive cycles?
+And why is this skill of letting go so significant when it comes to the reactive cycles?

-So, letting go is when we drop the ball.
-And we keep on dropping the ball.
-Eventually whatever, or whoever is throwing the ball back at us will eventually stop, because we’re not playing anymore.
+So, letting go is when we consciously drop the ball – and when the ball gets thrown back, we keep dropping it until the game disappears – because eventually whatever, or whoever is throwing the ball back at us will stop, because we’re not playing anymore.
 Without us feeding our side of the reactive cycle, whatever is disturbing us will fade away.

-That’s what we’re practising as we meditate – letting go of whatever our attention attaches to.
+That’s what we’re practicing as we meditate – letting go of whatever our attention attaches to.

 And that’s why the breath is so important in meditation.
 As we practice constantly removing our attention from whatever it attaches to, we keep returning it to the breath, and over time our mind learns how to let go.